 - Feelings of stress/tension when dancing

-Experiencing one or few symptoms is not an indication of burnout but the progressive severity of multiple symptoms is.
+Experiencing one or a few symptoms is not an indication of burnout but the progressive severity of multiple symptoms is.
 Burnout can lead to depression and even derail professional careers.
 It’s important to comprehend that our bodies have limitations and there is only so much it can take without breaking.
 The body needs time to heal and recover from all the physical activities it undergoes in the pretext of training, rehearsals, and practice.
 When physiological stress overspills, it palpably impacts psychological health.
 Then it turns into a vicious cycle of physical and emotional exhaustion that can destroy artistic fervent and willingness to persevere.

 - The 3 R’s– Rest, relax, and rejuvenate.
 You deserve it.
 Being a ballerina is extremely stressful and demanding, so taking some downtime can help you relax.
 A day off from training or rehearsal might be just the thing you need to feel like yourself again.
 Indulge in activities that help you unwind like reading a book, listening to music, getting a massage, going for a walk or hike, taking a relaxing bath, or cooking dinner.
 Rest is a crucial recovery strategy to overcome anxiety and mental stress.
 Well-rested dancers are more likely to perform better and prevent injuries to their bodies.

 - Sleep– A healthy dose of sleep has a lot of positive pay-offs.
 Our body rebuilds itself while we sleep.
 It enhances muscle recovery through protein synthesis and growth hormone release.
 A goodnight sleep of 8-9 hours will help to reduce fatigue, improve cognisance, and heal muscle strain.
-When you sleep well, you wake up refreshed and start your day with a good mood.
+When you sleep well, you wake up refreshed and start your day in a good mood.

 - Nutrition- Nutrition plays an important role in your dance performance as well as recovery.
 A balanced diet will help you keep your energy levels up and maintain a healthy physique.
 A dancer’s diet must include complex carbohydrates to fuel their extensive training as well as vitamins A, C, and E to improve immune function.
 Protein is essential for muscle building and hence should be consumed judiciously.
 Hydration levels must be maintained at all times to ensure that our bodies function optimally.
 Proper nutrition and good hydration will prime your body to become more resilient and also improve your mood swings.

-- Avoid training during injuries– Dancers are imbibed with a ‘no pain, no gain’ mentally.
+- Avoid training during injuries- Dancers are imbibed with a ‘no pain, no gain’ mentality.
 But there is no upside to working through pain, illness, or injury.
 Doing so can aggravate your fatigue.
 You must allow yourself time to recover.
 Periods of reduced physical activity have shown to lower risks of infectious diseases and contribute to better performance.
 So definitely set time aside if you are injured or ill.

-- Set achievable goals– We all have goals in our lives but the reason we end up being disappointed is because our goals are sometimes unachievable.
+- Set achievable goals- We all have goals in our lives but the reason we end up being disappointed is that our goals are sometimes unachievable.
 You must set realistic, tangible life goals, both short and long term.
 If you want to master a new technique, understand that it will take you multiple practice sessions to achieve perfection.
 You must allow yourself the time to fulfil your goals.
 Don’t stress yourself if certain things take longer than usual.